VitalPBX/vitalpbx45_drbd_ha/README.md

 echo "Waiting for cluster to promote $host_standby..." progress_bar 10

+# Sets the one that remains in Standby to Unpromoted to prevent it from remaining in the Stopped state
+echo "Putting $host_master into unstandby..." pcs node unstandby "$host_master"

 # Display final status
 echo -e "\n\033[1;32mSwitch complete.
 Current cluster status:\033[0m" role